HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 This is obviously excellent news when you need to leave the plant over longer periods or you're naturally a bit unpredictable when it comes to watering your houseplants.

-The soil can be allowed to become almost dry during Winter but this must be avoided at all other times.
-Moist soil, apposed to dry or wet soil, should be a consistent feature for your Venus Flytrap.
+The soil can be allowed to become almost dry during winter but this must be avoided at all other times.
+Moist soil, as opposed to dry or wet soil, should be a consistent feature for your Venus Flytrap.

 Very moist soil, should be a consistent feature for your Venus Flytrap in order for it to do well as a houseplant